Peppers Resort, Bowral, NSW 17-18 July

 Sessions focused on developing the confidence to lead, career management and work/life balance.
 The retreat provided an opportunity for attendees to discuss issues as a group as well as participate in small group mentoring sessions with senior women from the same sector.
 Participants will be asked to come to the retreat with a career objective or challenge that they can work through with their mentor.

-The senior mentors participating are Lisa Cameron, Monash; Alexandra Heath, RBA; Jenny Wilkinson, Treasury; Denise Doiron, UNSW; and Nicki Hutley, Urbis.
+The senior mentors participating are Lisa Cameron, Monash; Alexandra Heath, RBA; Jenny Wilkinson, Treasury; Denise Doiron, UNSW; Nicki Hutley, Urbis and Felicity Emmett, ANZ.
 The Retreat facilitator is Danielle Wood, Grattan Institute.
 A workshop on leadership and self-confidence will be facilitated by Jennifer Witheriff of GJR Consulting.
 More information on the Leadership Team is below.

 The Economic Society of Australia and retreat sponsors paid for participants to attend the retreat.
 Participants were required to make their own travel arrangements to and from Bowral (Peppers is accessible by train from Sydney).

 Applications for the Women in Economics retreat are now open.
 Applicants will be junior and mid career women looking to advance their career in the economics profession.
 Applicants should be members of the Women in Economics Network.
 Please seen the membership section of the WEN site http://esawen.org.au/ for information on how to join.

-Applications close 12 April 2017.
+Applications Closed.
 Successful applicants will be notified early May 2017.